Skip to content

 Expert citation

 “The used market between individuals remains huge, but 35 per cent of resold appliances fail within 12 months of purchase.
-Professional refurbishment cuts this rate by three.” โ€” ADEME Study, 2024
+Professional refurbishment cuts this rate by three.”
+ADEME Study, 2024

 Used remains relevant for small, low-cost appliances (microwaves, toasters) or buyers able to assess condition themselves.
+For a dishwasher or washing machine, the bet often turns sour: a six-month breakdown costs more than a warranty repair on a refurbished unit.

 Detailed comparison of the three options